RAG/Agent Reliability Problem Map¶

 A 16-domain failure taxonomy that turns ad-hoc prompt tweaking into systematic incident classification for RAG and agent systems.

-The WFGY reliability problem map is a 16-domain failure taxonomy for RAG and agent systems, organized across four layers — input/retrieval, reasoning/planning, state/context, and infrastructure/deployment.
-Each domain names a failure mode with targeted repair actions, giving teams a shared vocabulary to classify incidents instead of guessing.
+The WFGY reliability problem map is a 16-domain failure taxonomy for RAG and agent systems.
+It sorts failures across four layers: input/retrieval, reasoning/planning, state/context, and infrastructure/deployment.
+Each domain names a failure mode and its targeted repair actions.
+This gives teams a shared vocabulary to classify incidents instead of guessing.
 [Source: onestardao/WFGY — ProblemMap/README.md; mirror: nibzard/awesome-agentic-patterns]

-Without that vocabulary, the default response to wrong output is a prompt tweak, then another — patches accumulate without identifying the underlying failure class, so the same failures recur under different symptoms.
+Without that vocabulary, the default response to wrong output is a prompt tweak, then another.
+Patches pile up without naming the underlying failure class, so the same failures recur under different symptoms.
 Classifying first turns one-off fixes into a reusable incident memory bank.

-Domains organize across four layers: [IN] Input/Retrieval, [RE] Reasoning/Planning, [ST] State/Context, [OP] Infrastructure/Deployment.
+The domains sort across four layers: [IN] input/retrieval, [RE] reasoning/planning, [ST] state/context, and [OP] infrastructure/deployment.

 |---|---|---|---|